pkg-tool/vibro/docs/src/debugger.md

 All configuration fields support task variables.
 See [Tasks Variables](./tasks.md#variables)

-Zed also allows embedding a task that is run before the debugger starts.
+Vector also allows embedding a task that is run before the debugger starts.
 This is useful for setting up the environment or running any necessary setup steps before the debugger starts.

 See an example [here](#build-binary-then-debug)